p-value-sharma/flying_emissions/readme.md

 2. Monthly, quarterly, yearly visualizations
 - the number of flights
-- the estimated amount of emissions
+- the estimated amount of emissions in tonne of CO2 equivalent emissions (tCO2e)
-- Car-travel equivalent

 ![Screenshot](misc/publish_to_web_screenshot.png)